BPE Repositions, Promises to Sustain Core Values

 Okoh stressed the need for the BPE employees to re-invent themselves and gear up for the next phase of the privatisation and reform programme of the federal government.

-He noted that there were new and viable opportunities for the BPE to latch on and revolutionalise Nigeria’s economy.
+He noted that there were new and viable opportunities for the BPE to latch on and revolutionise Nigeria’s economy.